 Whole series:

-• Resilient Distributed Dataset (RDD)
+- Resilient Distributed Dataset (RDD)

-• Directed Acyclic Graph (DAG)
+- Directed Acyclic Graph (DAG)

-RDD — the Spark basic concept
+RDD — The Core of Spark

-• Computation — a function to calculate children's RDD from parent RDD;
+- Computation — a function to calculate children's RDD from parent RDD.

 Example: